PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 - Admin
   - Enrollments
     - Table sort by the header, triggers a change in array of sorts
+    - Table pagination using the backend route parameter.

 - AuthStoreService :
   - Store the session expiration date and react to it for automatic disconnection ?
 Localstorage ?